 Look for job vacancies at:

-All BBC vacancies are advertised but not always externally.
-Vacancies for commercial radio are not always advertised and may be filled by people on voluntary or work experience placements.
+All BBC vacancies are advertised, but not always externally.
+Radio producer positions for commercial stations are not always advertised and may be filled by people on voluntary or work experience placements.

 Professional development

-Training is usually on the job, with individual training needs agreed at an annual appraisal.
+Training is usually on the job, with individual training agreed at an annual appraisal or via regular reviews.

 Producers are increasingly involved in all aspects of radio, including presenting, editing and sound recording.
 You will most likely learn these skills from experienced colleagues or by attending short, in-house training courses.